magdielmarques/magdielmarques/README.md

 ## Hey there, i'm Magdiel Marques Macedo
-💻 I'm focusing on being a Full Stack JS Developer.
+💻 I'm focusing on being a Full-stack JS Developer.
 <br>

 ##